Ultra Low Emission Zone: Scrappage scheme

 The rates for the scrappage scheme from 4 August 2023 were announced at the end of July 2023.
 Receipt of child benefit was added to the criteria for eligibility. £2,000 is offered for scrapping a car and £1,000 for a motorcycle. £5,000 is offered for wheelchair accessible vehicles to scrap or retrofit to make compliant.
 Part of the scrappage payment can be converted to an annual bus and tram pass.
 Grant payments of between £5,000 and £9,500 are available for scrappage or retrofit of vans and minibuses used by small businesses, sole traders and charities.
 The scheme was later widened to all Londoners and small businesses able to scrap up to three vans instead of one, taking effect from 21 August 2023.

+Since 2024, cars subject to ULEZ rules can be donated to Ukraine instead of being scrapped.